 And although the interior has a lot of details, it also has some areas where there are opportunities to add more details and make the boutique hotel unique to its owner.
-Here are a few of the modifications that I have made on the Boutique Hotel without spending over budget or buying 2 sets to make it bigger.
+Here are a few of the modifications that I have made to the Boutique Hotel without spending over budget or buying 2 sets to make it bigger.

 The first area I noticed where improvements could be made is at the back of the building.
 There is a 5-wide x 15-long space at the back with only a garbage bin and a crate.
-It seemed like the space could be used to further enhance the details of the Boutique Hotel so I added a kitchen with a microwave, sink, stove and refrigerator.
+It seemed like the space could be used to further enhance the details of the Boutique Hotel so I added a kitchen with a microwave, sink, stove, and refrigerator.
 It is not too big but it provides another service that the hotel could provide to its visitors and ensures that the space of the 32×32 base plate is fully utilized.

 The lobby with only 1 couch and a reception area was very spacious and could use more details.
 I added small tables on each side of the couch – 1 for complementary water and 1 for cookies/pastries.
-Beside it, I placed a stand with post cards/travel information.
-For frequent travelers, this is where we could see adverts for the the go-to places and fun activities near the hotel.
+Beside it, I placed a stand with postcards/travel information.
+For frequent travelers, this is where we could see adverts for the go-to places and fun activities near the hotel.

 On the other side of the lobby, underneath the stairs, I placed a mini bar with different colored bottles as well as 2 tables with similar builds as the ones in the bar on the upper level of El Cubo.
 The mini gives life to an otherwise open space and creates a connection with the hotel and the bar.

 Having a kitchen on the ground floor, the next step would be to add a dining area.
-I replaced 1 set of window with a door just right after the stairs that lead to the second level.
+I replaced 1 set of windows with a door just right after the stairs that lead to the second level.
 I then placed some tables and chairs for minifigs to enjoy their meal.
 For the fence, the same pieces were used as the ones in the outside bar but using white rather than black and dark tan.
-This creates a cohesive look with the rest of the building having the same fence style of the bar but with a color that matches the hotel.
+This creates a cohesive look with the rest of the building having the same fence style as the bar but with a color that matches the hotel.

-The top floor is quite detailed both on the bedroom and the bathroom so there wasn’t much space to add other things.
+The top floor is quite detailed both in the bedroom and the bathroom so there wasn’t much space to add other things.
 However, I still placed another small table to have the complementary food and water to keep in line with the details that were added to the other rooms.

 All in all, the Boutique Hotel is a fun modular building to build and modify by adding personal touches.
-These details may be small and unnoticeable to most but all LEGO builders & creators know that those small details make each creation more personal and enjoyable for everyone who sees them.
+These details may be small and unnoticeable to most but all LEGO® builders & creators know that those small details make each creation more personal and enjoyable for everyone who sees them.